MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/imestatus-function.md

 <br/>

-The return values for the Chinese locale are as follows:
+The return values for the Chinese locale are as follows.

 |Constant|Value|Description|
 |:-----|:-----|:-----|